Iterates of prime producing polynomials and their Galois groups: Introduction

+the implied constant depends only on $d$, degree $\mathrm{deg}_t(F(t,f))$. \end{cor} \begin{remark} In 1966 Sarvadaman Chowla conjectured that the number of polynomials of the form

-is asymptotically $\frac{q}{n}$.
-This was proved much later independently by Cohen\cite{sdc} and Ree\cite{rr} that, the number of irreducibles of the form (\ref{lab0}) is indeed $\frac{q}{n}+O(q^{\frac{-1}{2}})$, by the techniques of function field analogue of \~Cebotarov density theorem or Weil's theorem or the Riemann hypothesis for function field over a finite field and the fact that, Galois group of the polynomial $x^n+x+a$ over the function field $\F_q(a)$ is the symmetric group $S_n$ of order $n.$ The connection of these problems to Galois theory is established via the Chebotarev Density Theorem.
+which are irreducible modulo $p$ is asymptotic to $\frac{p}{n}$, as $p\rightarrow \infty$ for fixed $n.$ This was proved independently by Cohen \cite{sdc} in 1970 and Ree \cite{rr} in 1971, that, for any prime power $q$, the number of $d$ such that $x^n+x+d$ is irreducible is indeed $\frac{q}{n}+O(q^{\frac{1}{2}})$ with the implied constant depending only on $n$.
+One of the ingredient in the proof is the fact that the Galois group of the polynomial $x^n+x+t\in \F_q[t,x]$ over the function field $\overline{\F}_q(t)$ is the symmetric group $S_n$ of order $n.$ The connection of these problems to Galois theory is established through an explicit form of the Chebotarev density theorem for function fields, which in turn depends on Weil's classical result on the Riemann hypothesis for curves over finite fields.
+Later Cohen [\cite{sdc3}, Theorem 3] considered more general monic polynomials of degree $n$ in $\F_q[x]$ of the form: